Pamplona Solo Travel 1 Day Itinerary

 When one hears “Pamplona” they correctly think of Ernest Hemingway and the Running of the Bulls.
-However, this capital of Navarre has more to offer and is worth adding a Pamplona travel stop on your way from San Sebastian to Barcelona (or vice versa), even if to enjoy 1 day in Pamplona.
+However, this capital of Navarre has more to offer and it’s worth adding a stop in Pamplona on your way from San Sebastian to Barcelona (or vice versa), and here are all of the top things to know before you go to Pamplona with a 1 day in Pamplona itinerary so you can plan and get the best of Pamplona in a short period of time.

 As you’ll notice from the tips throughout, this Pamplona itinerary is intentionally written for the first time Pamplona solo traveler and/or older traveler (I am over 50 and have been traveling solo FOREVER).
 Yet, anyone can use this travel itinerary and guide it to plan and book the perfect day in Pamplona.